Rarajojo/Lab2/README.md

 7. In the video folder, run `python video2img.py -i input.mp4` and then `python get_pkllist.py`;

-8. Return to root floder and run `python yolo_seqnms.py` to generate output images in `video/output`;
+8. Return to root folder and run `python yolo_seqnms.py` to generate output images in `video/output`;

 9. If you want to reconstruct a video from these output images, you can go to the video folder and run `python img2video.py -i output`